 If the thought of hosting Thanksgiving stresses you out (or scares you to death), use these tips built from my years of experience and catering parties for how to get organized for Thanksgiving.
 It's all about planning and organization.
 It’s also a mindset thing.
 Take a deep breath, relax, and enjoy it.
 It’s easier when you plan ahead.

-Last weekend I shared a list of tips for how I plan for Thanksgiving at a Daniel Plan Healthy Holiday Cooking Workshop.
+Last weekend I shared a list of tips for how I plan for Thanksgiving at Healthy Holiday Cooking Workshop.
 As people were busy scribbling notes, I realized the list would help everyone and put it into this post.
 Any questions, please comment, and be sure to share what you do for a stress-free holiday.
 Let's get a discussion going.

 Plan Your Menu